gugudev/dotfiles/README.md

 ## Getting start

 - Clone the repo
-- Run the script in your terminal on the dotfiles folder: `./script/set_osx_defaults.sh`
+- Run `rake install` in the dotfiles folder
-- Restart your computer